oliviabarrick/flux-operator/README.md

 * `helmOperator.chartPath`: the chart path to use with Helm Operator (default: `.`).
 * `helmOperator.gitPollInterval`: the frequency with which to sync Git and the charts (default: the flux `gitPollInterval` or, if not set, `3m0s`).
 * `helmOperator.gitUrl`: the URL of the git repository to use if it is different than the primary flux `gitUrl`.
+* `namespace`: if the Flux CRD is cluster-scpoed, then the namespace to deploy Flux to is specified in the Flux spec - if the Flux CRD is namespaced, then this namespace is ignored and the Flux CR's actual namespace is used instead.

 You can also override some of the defaults by setting environment variables on the operator itself: